Katy’s Dumpling house

 I liked a lot.
 The broth was the same as the NRM, I liked the soft cartilegenous tendon that must have been simmered for ages.
 The tendon pieces were permeated with a star anise flavour and were soft enough to cut in two by pinching between chopsticks, the chewy noodles were a great counterpoint.
 If I could get a mix of beef and the beef tendon - that would be the perfect bowl.

-'s also makes good fried rice, nice smoky taste - though my friend (who ordered it) said on a subsequent visit it wasn't as good as when we got it.
-Fried rice
+Katy's also makes good fried rice, nice smoky taste - though my friend (who ordered it) said on a subsequent visit it wasn't as good as when we got it.

 The pork and bok choy ones we had (10 for $3.95) had not too thick a skin, with ample and juicy filling.